auth0/docs/articles/multifactor-authentication/overview.md

 ## Customizing multi-factor authentication

-### Customizing via Rules

-If you need to customize the multi-factor experience you are offering to your users, you may do so via [custom rules configurations for multi-factor authentication](/multifactor-authentication/custom).
-This might be needed, for example, if you wish to trigger MFA for only specific applications, or for specific users based on user metadata or on IP addresses.

-### Customizing Guardian
+### Customizing MFA

-The hosted page for Guardian can also be customized.
+The hosted page for MFA can also be customized.
 You may change the logo and the name that is displayed to your users.
 To do so, make the appropriate changes to the Guardian page's settings on the **General** tab in [Dashboard > Tenant Settings](${manage_url}/#/tenant).
 You can also reach the Tenant Settings page by clicking on your tenant name on the top right of the page and then selecting **Settings** from the dropdown menu.

 * **Friendly Name**: the name of the app that you want displayed to users
 * **Logo URL**: the URL that points to the logo image you want displayed to users

-Additionally, you can [customize the Guardian hosted page](/hosted-pages/guardian) as well.
+Additionally, you can [customize the MFA hosted page](/hosted-pages/guardian) as well.

+### Customizing via Rules

+If you need to customize the multi-factor experience you are offering to your users, you may do so via [custom rules configurations for multi-factor authentication](/multifactor-authentication/custom).
+This might be needed, for example, if you wish to trigger MFA for only specific applications, or for specific users based on user metadata or on IP addresses.

 ### MFA API